 Restorative climate justice in a nutshell

 Restorative climate justice brings together many of the elements of restorative justice and climate justice, and adds a further one: a more literal interpretation of the word ‘restorative’ than is necessarily always involved in the former.
-It empowers people, in accordance with the principles of climate justice,
+It also embraces agroecology and food sovereignty (see Appendix II in the PDF), as it empowers people, in accordance with the principles of climate justice,

 to research, explore and rediscover their traditional/indigenous agricultural practices and varieties of crops and livestock, as well as their beliefs and customs relating to agriculture and land stewardship, and their historical land tenure/ownership, in order to identify (in particular) elements which could combat climate change or help climate resilience, and/or

 to transmit, implement, revive or use such elements of traditional/indigenous practices, varieties of crops/livestock, beliefs and customs, and tenure/ownership, and/or

 to combat forces threatening the above, such as destructive extractive industries, logging and agro-industry, and related land grabbing.